minerllabs/basalt_competition_baseline_submissions/README.md

             ```

       * **Your code specific dependencies**
         Add your own dependencies to the `environment.yml` file. **Remember to add any additional channels**.
-PyTorch requires channel `pytorch`, for example.
+PyTorch requires the channel `pytorch`, for example.
         You can also install them locally using
         ```sh
         conda install <your-package>